Cloudneeti/Cloudneeti_SaaS_Docs/docs/administratorGuide/overrideSecurityPolicyStatus.md

 ### Pass – Time bound exception

 If there is a need to exceptionally pass a policy, **Pass – Time bound exception** can be used with a time bound date.
-Policy status will be overridden till the given date.
+Policy status will be overridden until the given date.
 Once the time bound period is over, next successful scan will show policy status compliance as per scan results.

 ### Exclude – Not applicable

 Disables data collection at a security policy level, if used **Exclude – Not applicable** as overridden resolution status.

-Note: For bulk exclusion use [Security policies under configurations](../../securityPolicyExclusions/) to exclude security policies at global and account level.
+Note: For bulk exclusion use [Security policies under configurations](../../securityPolicyExclusions/) to exclude security policies at the global and account level.

 <!-- ## Override state flow